Top 5 Google Ads Best Practices for 2026

-Test New Google Ads Features and Campaigns (Before They Become Mandatory)
+Test New Google Ads Features and Campaigns (Before They Become the Standard)

-These campaign types look at your best-performing assets and scale them across channels, which now also include YouTube Shorts.
+Demand Gen campaign types look at your best-performing assets and scale them across channels, which now also include YouTube Shorts.
 Plus, you’ll be able to target lookalike audiences and optimise for conversions.
+However, if your account is new and there is no conversion data and no best-performing assets to look at, treat it as a learning experiment and keep a close eye on the movements in your account.

 Performance Max is no longer an option, either.
-More and more campaigns (including Smart Shopping) are being converted to this all-encompassing campaign type.
-Fortunately, in 2025 we’re getting more transparency options and deeper insights into which assets perform best and how to optimise our bids for the ideal leads.
+More and more campaigns are being converted to this all-encompassing campaign type.
+Fortunately, in 2026, we’re getting more transparency and insights.

 Is There a Risk of Cannibalisation with Performance Max?

 Not anymore.
-Starting from late 2024, Ad Rank has been determining which campaign to serve if you had both pMax and Shopping Ads running.
+Starting from late 2024, Ad Rank has been determining which campaign to serve if you have both pMax and Shopping Ads running.

 However, it’s always good to manually check things – just in case!

-Google Ads Best Practices in 2025 for Switching to Performance Max
+Google Ads Best Practices in 2026 for Performance Max

 Learn how to maximise your results with Performance Max campaigns in The Ultimate Guide to Performance Max Campaigns.

-Eliminate poor-performing keywords and reduce your budget, but if your campaign is full of historical conversion data from your ideal customers, it’s worth seeing if Google Ads can attract more of them.
+As a Google Ads specialist with over 18 years of experience, I do believe in the power of keywords to steer your account.
+However, if your campaigns are full of historical conversion data from your ideal customers, it’s worth seeing if Google Ads can attract more of them.

 Based on what you know about your audience, add Custom intent and In-market audiences to your campaigns.
 These options will allow you to reach people based on their interests, URLs they visited, and apps they’ve used.